copperwater/xNetHack/doc/xnh-changelog-8.0.md

   glass.
 - Gnome and dwarf nobility occasionally generate with a touchstone; 5% chance outside the Mines and 1% inside it.
+- Cursed potions of gain level work in Sokoban (except on the topmost floor), and always make the hero appear on the downstairs of the level above.
+This incurs the usual cheating penalty.

 ### Interface changes